catamphetamine/libphonenumber-js/README.md

 npm run test

 # Done.
 Create a Pull Request with the updated metadata.
+# Also changes to the original `libphonenumber`'s
+# `phonenumberutil.js` and `asyoutypeformatter.js`
+# should be merged because they may be required
+# for the new metadata to work as intended.
 ```

 Latest metadata update: November 30th, 2016